Skip to main content

 Regarding the cultivation of cannabis, citizens of the state of Massachusetts are permitted to cultivate up to six plants for personal use per individual, with a maximum of 12 plants per household.

 Yet, in order to obtain a license from the Cannabis Control Commission, one must engage in cannabis cultivation for commercial purposes (CCC).
-The Cannabis Control Commission is responsible for regulating the whole cannabis business, from licensing and inspections to compliance and enforcement.

 Is Weed Legal In Michigan?